MADS-group/tarjan/README.md

 ![LOGO](logo.png)
 # How to compile
 - In order to compile the entire project, you will use the make files, you need to do the command `make` in the main directory `tarjan/`.
 The binary files are created into the directory `tarjan/bin/`and subfolders containing in turn a bin folder.
+- The makefile automatically searches for mpicc and nvcc in the system and only compiles the portions of the project that can be compiled in the current environment (e.g. if cuda is not installed in the system, the makefile won't build targets 'cuda' and 'cuda_texture' that need nvcc)
 - You can also individually fill in a sub-section of the project using the make file in the specific sub-section.
--The `make clean` command deletes all files required for compilation (binary and object files).
+- The `make clean` command deletes all files required for compilation (binary and object files).

 # How to run